bennullgraham/filternaut/docs/index.rst

 Filternaut is similar to Django Filters, but does not provide any machinery for rendering a user interface and does not inspect your models to autogenerate filters.
-However, Django Filters chains many calls to ``.filter()`` which can lead to unexpected join behaviour.
-Filternaut does not suffer this problem, and can better model the relationships between filters.
+However, Django Filters chains many calls to ``.filter()`` which means OR-like behaviour with more than one join.
+Filternaut supports either behaviour.

 Quickstart
 ==========